 Comfort food really is what you grow up eating, and my mom had lots of delicious, simple Greek recipes that I still make when I want something warm, comforting, and non-vegetable based (because what comfort food is made of vegetables?) :-)

 Manestra is the Greek word for orzo.
-This recipe is simple, and I sometimes refer to it as “Greek Chop Suey” – Ground beef or turkey is cooked with onions in a tomato-based broth with orzo, with mint and cinnamon added for a unique Greek flavor.
+This recipe is simple, and I sometimes refer to it as “Greek Chop Suey” – Ground beef or turkey (or lamb, if you want to get fancy) is cooked with onions in a tomato-based broth with orzo, with mint and cinnamon added for a unique Greek flavor.

 You will just have to trust me and go make it for yourself :-)

 Start by browning 1 pound of ground beef or turkey with one large diced onion.
 I used ground turkey for this one- both are delicious!